How We Achieved 5-10x Faster Rust Docker Builds with Zigbuild

 The Build Script

-We automated the entire workflow in a Node.js script (docker-publish.js) that:
+We wrapped the workflow in a Node.js script (docker-publish.js) that:

 1. Checks prerequisites (zig, cargo-zigbuild, musl target)